 Research Local Customer Behavior

 Today’s customers—be they B2B or B2C—increasingly prefer to buy from companies that understand them.
 So when your business is looking to grow its customer base or expand into new markets, your brand’s messaging must be nuanced and localized.

-The key to a successfully engaging multilingual markets is this three-word mantra: Know your customer.
 It’s a simple idea, yet takes a well-planned strategy, based on real data, to execute successfully.
 Brands that do so stand to gain significant market share.

 What data should you look for?
 And how can you use it to direct your marketing?
 Here’s the need-to-know strategy to get you started.

 Each local market has its own flavor that brands can leverage to create relevant messaging and campaigns.
 Learn these nuances.
 Not knowing a market’s laws, preferences and cultural expectations can impede your marketing success, as well as damage your brand reputation.

 To gain a thorough understanding of your target market, research several key areas, including:

 Find out how local customers prefer to communicate, what beliefs and values they hold, and what they consider appealing or offensive.